konklone/fisacourt/README.md

 ### Todo

 * Possibly switch to shell-ing out to the command-line for other git commands instead of the `git` gem, which exhibits strange and uninformative behavior when pushing and pulling
+* Allow multiple recipients of SMS and email messages (but mark one as 'admin' for errors)